Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Case Studies

+A primary reason for transforming NN controllers to SDT controllers is to explore the reduction in computational burden for solving the SMT problems involved in the verification formulations presented in Section \ref{sec:ver_form}.
 All SMT problems in our experiments are solved using an in-house implementation of a satisfiability modulo convex programming (SMC) solver~\cite{shoukry2018smc}, which integrates the Z3 satisfiability (SAT) solver~\cite{de2008z3} with Gurobi~\cite{achterberg2019s}.
-For the one-shot verification approach, Fig.~\ref{fig_verification} shows a comparison of the verification times for $\mathcal{N}$ with $N = (2, 1, 3)$ and $\mathcal{S}_{\mathcal{N}}$ with three leaf nodes in the MountainCar problem.
-The NN verification time increases significantly compared to the equivalent SDT.
+Beginning with the one-shot verification approach, Fig.~\ref{fig_verification} shows a comparison of the verification times for $\mathcal{N}$ with $\mathbf{N} = (2, 1, 3)$ and $\mathcal{S}_{\mathcal{N}}$ with three leaf nodes in the MountainCar problem.
+The verification time for the NN increases significantly compared to the equivalent SDT, over two orders of magnitude.
 However, verification takes more than 60000 seconds for $\mathcal{N}$ when $T>38$ and for $\mathcal{S}_{\mathcal{N}}$ when $T > 64$.
-For the CartPole problem, all controllers fail to solve the verification problem \eqref{eq_monolith_formula} within 60000 seconds for $T>10$.
+For the CartPole problem, all controllers fail to solve the verification problem \eqref{eq_monolith_formula} within 60000 seconds for $T>10$, highlighting the challenges associated with one-shot verification.

-To assess the efficiency of RRA for NN and SDT controllers, we measured runtimes both for individual reachability set determination as well as overall verification time.
-Fig.~\ref{fig_reachability_verification_mountain_car} plots the reachable sets, along with overall verification and reachable set generation times for an example MountainCar controller with $s\in\{1,2\}$ in \eqref{eq_reachability_formula}.
-Fig.~\ref{fig_reachability_verification_cart_pole} plots verification and reachable set generation times for a collection of CartPole controllers with $s=1$ in \eqref{eq_reachability_formula}.
-As shown, RRA verification becomes more efficient using the equivalent SDT controllers, rather than the reference NNs.
+We then evaluate the efficiency of RRA for both NN and SDT controllers.
+Figure~\ref{fig_reachability_verification_mountain_car} plots the reachable sets and the overall verification time for an example MountainCar controller with $s \in \{1,2\}$ in \eqref{eq_reachability_formula}.
+As discussed in Section~\ref{sec:ver_form}, the area of the estimated reachable set for $s=1$ exceeds that obtained for $s=2$.
+RRA verification enables the verification of properties in a system with a larger horizon compared to one-shot verification.
+Figure~\ref{fig_reachability_verification_cart_pole} shows the verification for a collection of CartPole controllers with $s=1$ in \eqref{eq_reachability_formula}.
+RRA verification becomes more efficient using the equivalent SDT controllers.